Brett Eldredge: Career

 Eldredge's sixth single overall, "Lose My Mind", was released in 2015.
 It is the lead single to his second studio album, Illinois.
 It reached number one on the Country Airplay chart in October 2015.
 The album's second single, "Drunk on Your Love" released to country radio on November 9, 2015.
 It reached at number two on the Country Airplay chart in April 2016.
 The album's third single, "Wanna Be That Song" released to country radio on May 23, 2016.
 It reached at number one on the Country Airplay in January 2017.
 He was one of the opening acts on Taylor Swift's Red Tour.
 On Memorial Day 2015, he sang "Take Me Out to The Ballgame" during the seventh Inning Stretch at Wrigley Field while the Cubs played host to the Washington Nationals.

 In 2016, Eldredge was selected as one of 30 artists to perform on "Forever Country", a mash-up track of Take Me Home, Country Roads; On the Road Again; and I Will Always Love You which celebrates 50 years of the CMA Awards.

 Eldredge released his first Christmas album, Glow, in October 2016.

 In March 2017, he released "Somethin' I'm Good At", the lead single to his self titled fourth studio album.
 The album's second single, "The Long Way" released to country radio on August 21, 2017, and peaked at #3.
-The album's third single was "Love Someone."
+The album's third single was "Love Someone".

 On April 17, 2020, Eldredge released the single "Gabrielle", the lead single off his fifth studio album Sunday Drive, released on July 10, 2020.

 On April 22, 2022, Eldredge released the single "Songs About You", the lead single from the album of the same name; the album was released on June 17, 2022.

+On September 17, 2024, Eldredge announced his eighth and third Christmas album Merry Christmas (Welcome to the Family).
+It was released on September 27, 2024.
+It is his first album released independently after parting ways with Warner Nashville.
+On December 27, 2024, Eldredge announced a song, "Gorgeous".
+It was released on January 3, 2025.
+On February 19, 2025, Eldredge announced his second EP, Lonestar Lovers.
+It was released on March 14, 2025.